netobserv/documents/cncf/CNCF project - General Technical Review.md

 On the ingestion side, there is no Identity and Access Management other than with the components service accounts themselves, associated with RBAC permissions.

-On the consuming side, NetObserv does not implement by itself Identity and Access Management, however, when deployed as a plugin, all queries run against Loki or Prometheus forward the Authorization header, delegating this aspect to those backends.
+On the consuming side, NetObserv does not currently implement by itself Identity and Access Management, which means it must currently be reserved for cluster admins.
+While multi-tenancy is possible in the downstream product (because the web console is deployed as a console plugin, where access management is delegated), it [needs some work](https://github.com/netobserv/netobserv-operator/issues/2554) to be enabled upstream.
+When this is done, all queries run against Loki or Prometheus will forward the Authorization header, delegating RBAC controls to those backends.
 In a production-grade environment, Thanos and the Loki Operator can be used to enable multi-tenancy.

 **Describe how the project has addressed sovereignty.**